International Admissions Requirements

 I have questions about payment.
 Where can I find help?

-Can I apply after completing my IGCSE?
+Can I apply after completing my International General Certificate of Secondary Education (IGCSE)?

 Who should I contact with visa questions?